-To intervene in the cycle of violent revolutions and counter revolutions that have plagued this region for decades, and to safeguard the fundamental rights of Palestinians and human beings everywhere, we must reevaluate the effectiveness of modern security strategies to bring about sustainable peace.
+To intervene in the cycle of violent revolutions and counter-revolutions that have plagued this region for decades, and to safeguard the fundamental rights of Palestinians and human beings everywhere, we must reevaluate the effectiveness of modern security strategies to bring about sustainable peace.
 We must transcend the 'enemy-centric' perspective, which reproduces a cycle of conflict by framing the situation as an endless struggle for power and dominance between two peoples.
-Instead, we must be committed to the implementation of human security for all people, across boundaries of political affiliation and national borders.
+Instead, we must be committed to implementing human security for all people, across boundaries of political affiliation and national borders.
 In a world that prioritizes the security of all its inhabitants, conditions of peace will ultimately prevail.
 Palestinian doctor, psychiatrist, and human rights defender Eyad El-Sarraj places his hope in the possibility that "a movement is capable of inspiring the beleaguered masses into joining ranks and working together against the tyranny of militants and military dictatorship, in order to instill hope and stretch it to the borders of life" (El-Sarraj).
-We must carry this hope with us?
+We must carry this hope with us in our endless collective struggle for global security and justice.